-- Create an idea map through brainstorming.
+- Brainstorm Ideas.
 Though brainstorming may seem like a frivolous step, don’t skip it.
 Use a mind map tool like Gitmind to brainstorm and build a host of business ideas.

 Do not analyze or filter ideas in this step instead, add whatever comes to mind.
 You will get the chance to examine your concepts in the next step.

-- Refine your idea map.
+- Refine Your ideas.
 Remove ideas that do not fit into your vision.
 If you are unsure about an idea, leave it.
 Resist the urge to over-analyze your map at this stage in the business development process.

-- Organize your idea map.
+- Organize your business ideas.
 Group like ideas together.
 For instance, if you are a coach or a therapist, you can break down your ideas by services, then by delivery mode.
 For example, you may decide to offer life coaching to both individuals and groups while only providing forgiveness coaching to individuals.

 You don’t have to detail every category, but at least breakdown your high priority sections.
 For instance, if you have a public speaking category that you plan to implement in the future, then create a bubble or square to represent it, but save the details for later.
 Having too many details can overwhelm you and delay your progress.

-- Create an idea backlog.
-After you’ve organized your idea map, transfer the information from it to the spreadsheet.
+- Log and prioritize your business ideas.
+After you’ve organized your idea, transfer the information from it to the spreadsheet.
 I call the spreadsheet an idea backlog.
 You can use a spreadsheet software Google or Excel to create it.